Lara, A Tale: Summary

 The narrative poem recounts the story of the fateful return of Count Lara to his home after spending years abroad traveling the orient.
 One of Byron's footnotes explains that, even though the name "Lara" is of Spanish origin, "no circumstance of local or national description fix[es] the scene or hero of the poem to any country or age".

 The poem is composed of two cantos.
 In the first, the mysterious count Lara, of ancient lineage, returns to his native country after a long absence in foreign countries.
 He is accompanied solely by an oriental page, Kaled, who is silently devoted to him.
 Orphaned in youth (“With none to check, with few to point in time/ The thousand paths that slope the way to crime”), Lara had led a dissolute life at home until leaving abroad while quite young.
 He returns altered, —reserved, haughty, and apparently palled with pleasure and fame (“That brow in furrowed lines had fixed at last/ And spake of passions, but of passions past”).

 On a beautiful moonlit night, Lara's servants are awakened by an unearthly shriek from his hall, and they run in to find the count prostrate unconscious on the floor.
 Lara is revived by Kaled, who speaks to him in a foreign tongue.
 Though nothing further occurs, Lara's servants are convinced that he had seen an apparition, and that the shriek was emitted by something inhuman.

 Lara attends an evening reception given by count Otho, a local dignitary.
-While looking on on the revelers, he is recognized by Sir Ezzelin, a relative of Otho, who angrily challenges him for unnamed crimes abroad.
+While looking on the revelers, he is recognized by Sir Ezzelin, a relative of Otho, who angrily challenges him for unnamed crimes abroad.
 Otho intervenes, and arranges for the two to meet tomorrow before the local nobles to judge the accusations.
 Lara agrees, and soon leaves the hall, together with Kaled.
 Sir Ezzelin leaves not long after.